Cooke Last Name Origin, History, and Meaning

 Sam Cooke

-Samuel Cooke (January 22, 1931 - December 11, 1964) was an influential American singer and songwriter known as the "King of Soul."
-He had numerous chart-topping hits, including "You Send Me" and "A Change Is Gonna Come," and was a key figure in popular music during the 1950s and 1960s.
+Samuel Cooke (né Cook; January 22, 1931 – December 11, 1964) was an American singer and songwriter known as the "King of Soul."
+He was a pioneering figure in soul music, with hits like "You Send Me" and "A Change Is Gonna Come."
+Cooke's career was tragically cut short when he was shot and killed in 1964.
+Despite his untimely death, he left a lasting impact on the music industry and was posthumously inducted into the Rock and Roll Hall of Fame.

 Elwood Cooke

-Elwood Thomas Cooke (July 5, 1913 - April 16, 2004) was an amateur American tennis player in the 1930s and 1940s.
-Cooke achieved success in various tournaments, including reaching the Wimbledon singles final in 1939 and winning the doubles title that year with Bobby Riggs.
-He was also ranked in the Top 10 in the United States multiple times.
+Elwood Thomas Cooke (July 5, 1913 – April 16, 2004) was an amateur American tennis player in the 1930s and 1940s.
+Cooke was a top-ranked player in the United States and reached the singles final at Wimbledon in 1939.
+He also won the doubles title that year with Bobby Riggs.
+After his tennis career, Cooke became the head tennis professional at Sunningdale Country Club in New York.
+He was married to International Tennis Hall of Famer Sarah Palfrey Cooke and served as a naval officer during World War II.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.